Who is Harry Daniels?

 Historic Court Decision – 2013

-Whatever the final outcome of the court case, it could have a significant impact on the relationship between the Government of Canada and Métis and Non-Status Indians.
-It is a culmination of a lifetime of work by Harry Daniels and his search for social justice for Métis and Non-Status Indian people of Canada.
+Whatever the final outcome of the court case, it is a culmination of a lifetime of work by Harry Daniels and his search for social justice for Métis and Non-Status Indian people of Canada.

 A video is posted outlining the life and achievements of Harry Daniels told by people who knew him well.